 Hearing impaired: 1-877-320-255

-Ally Bank is one of the most reputable online banks in the industry.
-Even though they are an online-only bank with no physical branches and they do not accept cash deposits, their savings accounts do not require you to make a minimum deposit or require you keep a certain amount in your account, and there are no maintenance fees – so, it’s an excellent choice for someone who wants to bank on-the-go while enjoying a higher than average APY and daily compounding interest with the security of federal insurance.
+In conclusion, Ally Bank is one of the most reputable online banks in the industry.
+Even though they are an online-only bank with no physical branches and they do not accept cash deposits, their savings accounts do not require you to make a minimum deposit or require you keep a certain amount in your account, and there are no maintenance fees.
+Above all, it’s an excellent choice for someone who wants to bank on-the-go while enjoying a higher than average APY and daily compounding interest with the security of federal insurance.

 Ally Financial is a bank holding company currently headquartered in Detroit, Michigan.
 The company was founded in 1919 by General Motors (GM) as the General Motors Acceptance Corporation (GMAC) to provide financing to automotive customers.
-In May 2010, GMAC re-branded itself as Ally Financial.
-Current offerings from Ally are: car financing, online banking, mortgages, credit cards and brokerage firm.
+Then, in May 2010, GMAC re-branded itself as Ally Financial.
+Furthermore, the current offerings from Ally are: car financing, online banking, mortgages, credit cards and brokerage firm.
 Ally is ranked 19th on the list of largest banks in the United States by assets, and is the currently the largest car finance company in the U.S. by volume.

 In the aftermath of the 2008 financial crisis, Kate found herself surrounded by friends and family who were concerned about the safety of their money and needed help navigating banks and bank accounts.
 Her desire to share her knowledge led to the development of BankProfessor.com